connectkushal/cssnotes/README.md

     })
     ```
    -  `import { defineConfig } from 'vite'` // this is for editor's intellisense
-   -  `api: "modern"` // vite's options not part of sass-cli, the default is set to `"legacy"`
+   -  `api: "modern"` // this is part of vite's code/options, not of sass-cli.
+Default is set to `"legacy"`
    -  other options used in vite to config sass, like `quietDeps:true` is actually `--quiet-deps` from the sass cli, check sass official docs accordingly.
 - `package.json` should have `type="module"` to avoid warning messages from vite